canonical/snapcraft/docs/snapcraft-advanced-features.md

 In the case of the `libpipeline` example above, the part named `pipelinetest` will be built after `libpipeline`.
-Especially if you need specific functionality during a build or as part of checks during the `snap` phase, this will be handy.
+Especially if you need specific functionality during a build or as part of checks during the `stage` phase, this will be handy.

 ### Re-using parts